 This form meshes perfectly with Jack’s generation who have been active through the second half of 20thcentury, and whose life expectancy is said to be about 70 years.

-But the problem is Jimmy’s generation with a life expectancy of 85 (who are, at this point, roughly between late 40’s and early 50’s)
+However, it won’t work fine for Jimmy’s generation with a life expectancy of 85 (who are, at this point, roughly between late 40’s and early 50’s)

 This generation had been watching their parents’ generation (i.e. Jack’s generation) while they grew up, therefore the concept of “Three stage life” is deeply ingrained in them.

 Although Jimmy’s generation is aware of the fact that the time has been changing rapidly, most of them are yet under the spell of “Three stage life”.

 And unfortunately, if they keep following the form of “Three stage life”, by the time they have realised that the situation is totally different from their parents’ time, towards the very end of their life, it will be too late to deal with the situation they are in. (ex. no savings, no skills that is required to get a new job, etc.)

 Therefore, here, authors are showing some examples of what sort of move each generation (especially Jimmy’s and Jane’s) should make as well as introducing some additional stages we could go about in order to overcome what is waiting for us.